ahx/openapi_first/README.md

 OpenAPI request (and response) body validation is based on [JSON Schema](http://json-schema.org/).

-### Mapping the request to a function call
+## Mapping the request to a method call

-OpenapiFirst uses a `OperationResolver` middleware to map the HTTP request to a function (method) call.
+OpenapiFirst uses a `OperationResolver` middleware to map the HTTP request to a method call.

 The resolver function is found via the [`operationId`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#operation-object) attribute in your API description like this: